xiellml/CalendarCheck/README.md

 The source code for this project comes from the **Calendarlistview** project.

 it provides a easy way to select dates with a calendar for API 10+.
-[You can find a sample](https://github.com/traex/CalendarListview/blob/master/sample/) that show how to add DatePickerView to your layout without customization.
+[You can find a sample](https://github.com/traex/CalendarListview/blob/master/sample/) that show how to add DatePickerView to your layout with default style.

 ## The following is changelist ##